Associate Professor of French & Women's and Gender Studies

 Office: LARTS 352

-Dr. O'Hara's research and teaching interests include early modern French literature and culture, early modern European history, women’s studies, and the theory and practice of translation.
-She is currently at work on two major projects.
+She is at work on two research projects.
 One is a book manuscript entitled Poison Onstage and Offstage in Early Modern France.
 The other is a translation of the first European midwifery treatise written and published by a practicing midwife: Louise Bourgeois’ Diverse Observations Concerning Sterility, Miscarriages, Fertility, Births, and Diseases of Women and Newborn Children (first edition: Paris, 1609).
+Bourgeois was also the royal midwife to Queen Marie de Médicis, wife of King Henri IV of France.
 This translation, produced in collaboration with the historian Alison Klairmont Lingo (University of California, Berkeley) will be published by the Toronto Centre for Reformation and Renaissance Studies, in the series "The Other Voice in Early Modern Europe."